-Now that the new Fuji X-E2 is officially released (see our announcement post with a short preview), it is time to compare the camera to its predecessor and see what has changed.
+Now that the new Fuji X-E2 is officially released, it is time to compare the camera to its predecessor and see what has changed.
 In this article, I will show feature differences between the Fuji X-E2 and the older X-E1, which we have recently reviewed (and really liked).
-And by the way, we are giving one away this December!
 Please keep in mind that this comparison is purely based on specifications.
 A detailed comparison with image samples and other comparisons will be provided in the upcoming Fuji X-E2 review.

 After evaluating all Fuji X cameras, I came to a conclusion that the X-E1 is the best of the bunch, even when compared to its bigger brother, the Fuji X-Pro1.
 Despite having a smaller LCD screen, a slightly inferior build and lack of an optical viewfinder (it is EVF only), the X-E1 is smaller, lighter and has exactly the same image quality as the X-Pro1.
 I loved it so much that I bought myself one while still reviewing the Fuji cameras!
 And you can imagine how excited I was when I saw Fuji’s announcement of the X-E2.
 I requested a pre-release sample from Fuji USA, but they had a small number of units that were already given out to others, so I am still waiting.
 Oh well, if I don’t get it soon, I will have to wait until my X-E2 arrives.
 For now I am planning to keep both.
 So what has changed since the X-E1?
 Let’s take a look at how the two cameras stack up against each other in terms of specifications:

 Fuji X-E1 vs X-E2 Specification Comparison

 |Image Size||4,896 x 3,264||4,896 x 3,264|

 |Viewfinder Size and Resolution||0.5″, 2,360,000 dots||0.5″, 2,360,000 dots|